hx394/SLAM_initialization/README.md

 The input files must be in .g2o format.
 There are some examples in the ```./iinput_output_and_graph``` folder.

-Once the inital guess is finished, we suggest using the [g2o](https://github.com/RainerKuemmerle/g2o) framework for optimization and visualization.
+Once the inital guess is finished, the authors of former paper suggest using the [g2o](https://github.com/RainerKuemmerle/g2o) framework for optimization and visualization.

 Actually, we Northeastern University students use gtsam for the optimization and visualization and evaluation.